Terrazzo Tile Flooring: Pros & Cons, Installation, Costs & Ideas

 With terrazzo you also have the rather cool possibility of creating matching staircases for seamless flooring design.

-Terrazzo flooring material costs will range dramatically depending on what kind of aggregate you want – simple stone aggregates are fairly inexpensive, but if you want to add huge quartz or marble chips it’s going to be quite costly.
+Terrazzo flooring material costs will fluctuate dramatically depending on what kind of aggregate you use – simple stone aggregates are fairly inexpensive, but if you want to add huge quartz or marble chips it’s going to be quite costly.

 Materials aside, you will definitely need to have a professional installation team, and may have to have pre-installation prep work done to the subfloor to achieve the best results.
 Expect to pay between $20 to $100 per square foot for in situ poured terrazzo floor installation.
 Terrazzo tile cost is potentially a cheaper option, at around $15 to $30 per square foot.